zlatanvasovic/hackwork/README.md

 ### Layout basics

 Layouts are like page templates.
-You don't need to learn new templating language as Hackwork uses pure PHP syntax, though.
+You don't need to learn new templating language as Hackwork uses pure PHP syntax.

 #### Layout sections